igorganich/lem-in/README.md

 ## Bonuses
 There are some bonuses in my project:
-Put one of this commands in the start of your map:
+Put some of this commands in the start of your map:

 ```##colour``` - print all output in colour for more understandable check.